x

 "I was disappointed in my colleague for doing that because I would think they wouldn't need to be reminded of it and would know that already.
 It seems to exploit the teacher-student relationship somewhat," Baker said.
 "In many cases, the students look up to the people that teach these classes, and that someone uses that relationship for their own benefit, in my opinion, clearly, knowing that was improper, that's something that I was disappointed in."

-In a statement to KVUE on Monday, Neidhardt said he takes responsibility for sending the emails asking students to vote for him, but that he did not see the reminder email for university leaders about political messages.
+In a statement to KVUE on Monday, Neidhardt said he takes responsibility for sending the emails asking students to vote for him, but said that he did not see the reminder email for university leaders about political messages.

 "My understanding is that Beto O'Rourke also did this when he was a professor, which is why I thought it was allowed," Neidhardt said.
 "I apologize for any inconvenience my emails caused to the recipients or the University.
 After I learned of the policy, I did not send another."